Roy-Tapas/financial-metrics-computation/README.md

-# python-homework repository
-Python homework for Module-2
+# Computation of financial metrics using Python

-This repository contains the solved homework for "PyBank" - Python script for analyzing the financial records of a fictitious company
+This repository contains Python script for analyzing the financial records of a fictitious company and compute financial metrics for decision making

 ## Solution components
 **1. Module fin_module.py** <br>